7 INSANE Things You MUST Know About Using Frankincense Essential Oil (WHY it Should Be in Your Home!)

 Frankincense has been proven to help support the function of your cells, including cell turnover.
 It's found in high quality skin care products, but you can simply add it to your own unscented lotions and creams!

 Based on my research, it can help reduce scars and stretch marks, reduce age spots, and help with wrinkles too!
+You may also enjoy this article on Which Essential Oils are Best for Improving Skin, Wrinkles, and Scars.

 Here's how I like to use Frankincense for my skin---